 When you’re going to be walking a lot (indoors or outside) good, comfortable shoes should be the building block of your wardrobe.
 A pair of low platform or wedge heel ankle booties can be as comfortable as sneakers and score you way more style points.
 I love a summary pair with cutouts that offer a little more visual interest — and increased air circulation for hot days.

 White denim looks crisp and put together, even when you’ve just unrolled it from your suitcase.
+(The pair I linked to above are my go-to brand.
+They’re wrinkle-proof, virtually indestructible and worth every penny.)
 It’s an easy update to your denim wardrobe and the crisp, clean look even appeals to those who don’t usually like jeans.

-Skinny jeans are shown here, and that’s a handy shape for traveling because you can layer them under a dress for an additional cool weather look.
-But wide leg flares, cropped jeans or gauchos can be fun to play around with, too.
+Skinny jeans are a handy shape for traveling because you can layer them under a dress for an additional cool-weather look.
+But wide-leg flares, cropped jeans or gauchos can be fun to play around with, too.
 Just choose the style that looks best with your body type.

 A Lightweight Wrap or Cardigan